AI2Hub/BlizzardBoard/README.md

 # Installation

-There are 2 ipa options (Stable is recommended)
+There are 2 ipa options (The stable version is highly recommended)

 [Stable](https://appinstallerios.com/TrollStoreIPAs/BlizzardBoard.ipa)